ross39/G00345608Project/readme.md

 More info can be found on the wiki page

-Had an issue with learnonline so I added the pdf of the project spec
+Had an issue with learnonline so I added the pdf of the project spec Included is a test plan and outcomes in an excel spreadsheet

 I did a git push -u origin master -- force and it has overwritten my commits